CNH Industrial: CNH Global

 2005: In Europe and Latin America, CNH rationalizes non-Case construction equipment brand families into one brand, New Holland Construction.
 CNH Board elects Harold Boyanovsky as President & Chief Executive Officer of CNH Global N.V.

 2006: Sergio Marchionne is appointed Chairman of the Board of CNH Global N.V.

 2007: Case Construction Equipment and Hyundai Heavy Industries form a strategic alliance to produce a selected wheel loader size.

-2010: FIAT announces that CNH, IVECO and FIAT Powertrain Industrial & Marine will be separated from the auto business and listed in Milan stock exchange as FIAT Industrial CNH and KAMAZ finalize strategic alliance for the production and commercialization of agricultural and construction machinery in Russia.
+2010: Fiat announces that CNH, Iveco and Fist Powertrain Industrial & Marine will be separated from the auto business and listed in Milan stock exchange as Fiat Industrial CNH and KAMAZ finalize strategic alliance for the production and commercialization of agricultural and construction machinery in Russia.

-2011: CNH becomes part of FIAT Industrial S.p.A. on 1 January.
+2011: CNH becomes part of Fiat Industrial S.p.A. on 1 January.

 2012: Richard Tobin is named President and CEO of CNH Global N.V.

-FIAT Industrial
+Fiat Industrial

-FIAT Industrial S.p.A. was an Italian company into which FIAT S.p.A. (parent company of FIAT Group) demerged most of its activities not directly related to automobiles at the start of 2011.
-FIAT Industrial served as a holding company for the activities of truck manufacturer IVECO; an 89.3% stake in the agricultural and construction equipment producer CNH Global; and FPT Industrial, which consists of the industrial and marine activities formerly part of FIAT Powertrain Technologies.
-The company's Chairman was Sergio Marchionne, who also served as CEO of FIAT S.p.A. and Chairman/CEO of Chrysler Group LLC, now merged as FIAT Chrysler Automobiles.
+Fiat Industrial S.p.A. was an Italian company into which Fiat S.p.A. (parent company of Fiat Group) demerged most of its activities not directly related to automobiles at the start of 2011.
+Fiat Industrial served as a holding company for the activities of truck manufacturer Iveco; an 89.3% stake in the agricultural and construction equipment producer CNH Global; and FPT Industrial, which consists of the industrial and marine activities formerly part of Fiat Powertrain Technologies.
+The company's Chairman was Sergio Marchionne, who also served as CEO of Fiat S.p.A. and Chairman/CEO of Chrysler Group LLC, now merged as Fiat Chrysler Automobiles.

-On 1 January 2011, each existing share of FIAT S.p.A. was converted into one FIAT share and one FIAT Industrial share.
-This resulted in Exor (the holding company controlled by the Agnelli family), the largest shareholder of FIAT with a stake of around 30%, holding an equivalent stake in FIAT Industrial.
+On 1 January 2011, each existing share of Fiat S.p.A. was converted into one Fiat share and one Fiat Industrial share.
+This resulted in Exor (the holding company controlled by the Agnelli family), the largest shareholder of Fiat with a stake of around 30%, holding an equivalent stake in Fiat Industrial.
 Exor has however raised the possibility of the future sale of some of its stake.

 In September 2011, the company entered the DJSI World and Europe indexes as leader in the Industrial Engineering sector.

-On 29 September 2013, CNH Global N.V. and FIAT Industrial S.p.A. were merged into CNH Industrial N.V., a company incorporated in the Netherlands.
-FIAT Industrial shareholders received one CNH Industrial common share for every FIAT Industrial share held and CNH Global shareholders received 3.828 CNH Industrial common shares for every CNH Global common share held.
+On 29 September 2013, CNH Global N.V. and Fiat Industrial S.p.A. were merged into CNH Industrial N.V., a company incorporated in the Netherlands.
+Fiat Industrial shareholders received one CNH Industrial common share for every Fiat Industrial share held and CNH Global shareholders received 3.828 CNH Industrial common shares for every CNH Global common share held.
 CNH Industrial N.V. was subsequently listed on both the NYSE and the Milan stock exchange (Mercato Telematico Azionario.
 For additional information, see CNH Industrial N.V.

 CNH Industrial

-2013: CNH merges with parent company FIAT Industrial S.p.A., forming the new CNH Industrial N.V., on 30 September.
+2013: CNH merges with parent company Fiat Industrial S.p.A., forming the new CNH Industrial N.V., on 30 September.

 2014: the company entered into a new licensing agreement with Sumitomo (S.H.I.)
 Construction Machinery and completed acquisition of Miller-St. Nazianz, Inc.

 2016: CNH Industrial acquired Kongskilde Agriculture and entered exclusive mini-excavator alliance with Hyundai Heavy Industries.